OmarPuig75/AudioBookConverter/README.md

 ## Installation
 1. Download the .dmg from the latest release
 2. Open the .dmg and drag AudioBookConverter into your Applications folder
-3. On first launch, macOS will likely show a Gatekeeper warning since this app is distributed outside the App Store.
-See below to open it safely.
+3. On first launch, macOS will show a one-time security dialog — see Opening the app below.

 ## Opening the app (Gatekeeper warning)